DontBaguMe/IoGR/README.md

 - Babel Tower: Ankor Wat

 Each boss (and, by extension, the dungeons under each boss) is guaranteed to grant a total number of upgrades based on difficulty: 4 for Easy, 3 for Normal, 2 for Hard, and 1 for Extreme.
+#### In-Game Hints

+You may speak to a number of NPCs throughout the game to receive hints as to the location of certain key items in the game, as well as the contents of certain hard-to-reach locations.
+The following NPCs will give you a hint (hints have been removed in Extreme difficulty):
+- Kara's Guard in Edward's Castle
+- The Elder at Itory Village
+- The Queen on the Gold Ship
+- The man at Diamond Coast
+- The empty coffin at the Seaside Palace
+- Ishtar's Apprentice in Angel Village
+- Kara's Journal in Watermia
+- Erasquez the Explorer in Euro
+- The spirit at the end of Ankor Wat
+- The girl with Jackal's note in Dao
+- The first spirit in Babel Tower
 #### Other Features
 - The location of the glowing Gold Tile in Inca Ruins has been randomized, making the Wind Melody a requirement to progress to the end of that dungeon.
 - The differences between the puzzle rooms in Ishtar's Studio in Angel Village are also random and could differ from the vanilla game.